 A primary reason that autism has been so elusive to geneticists is because of the way men's sperm cells are being fragmented.
-Men's sperm cells are being randomly "zapped" by microwave radiation, thus they are affected in a wide spectrum of ways.
-That is why autism is frequently seen as a "spectrum" disorder.
+Men's sperm cells are being randomly "zapped" by microwave radiation, thus they are affected in a wide spectrum of unhealthy ways.
+This is why over 100 genes are causing autism and why autism is frequently seen as a "spectrum" disorder.

 As you might imagine, sperm DNA can be fragmented in many different ways.
 Sometimes, it may be a slight fragmentation, barely noticeable as baby grows.
 In others, fragmentation may be so complete that baby never masters language at all.
 In most cases, the fragmentation level is average, where there are noticeable gaps in development but baby is still functional in many ways.

 The key thing to remember is that each time a fragmented sperm cell goes on to fertilize an egg, it is a unique fragmentation.
 That is why geneticists will never be able to "decode" or "solve" autism.
 Each case of autism is too unique.

 The reason that language and communication are primarily affected by fragmented sperm cells is because the evolution of language and communication was the most recent—and most complex—part of human evolution.
 Language and communication require a complex interaction of many genes to be successful.

 Even a small fragmentation of the precious DNA code stored in a sperm cell is enough to disrupt a baby's ability to call upon the vital genes.
 It would be like asking a computer motherboard to correctly operate, but without certain chip subsystems.